BRajendra10/BRajendra10/README.md

 # Rajendra Behera

-I’m Rajendra Behera, a self-taught front-end developer passionate about creating modern, responsive, and accessible web interfaces.
-I love turning ideas into interactive experiences and constantly push myself to learn new ways of building engaging digital products.

-I’ve built a strong foundation in the essential front-end tools and frameworks including HTML, CSS, JavaScript, SCSS, Tailwind CSS, Bootstrap, React, Redux, Git, and Vite.
-With these skills, I’ve built and refined multiple real-world projects that strengthened my understanding of responsive design, UI development, and interactivity — giving me the confidence to take on professional challenges in internships or full-time roles.
+I’m Rajendra Behera, a front-end developer skilled in HTML, CSS, JavaScript, React, Redux, Bootstrap, Tailwind CSS, SCSS, Firebase, and WebSockets.
+I’ve built projects like a hospital website, library management system, real-time chat app, and e-commerce platform.
+My goal is to keep growing as a developer while creating solutions that deliver real value.

 > “The only way to do great work is to love what you do.” — Steve Jobs